UthappaKM/Employee-Management-System-/README.md

 ## 📄 License

-This project is created for academic purposes as a Final Year Project.
+This project is created for academic purposes

 ---